Call: 2007 (Lincoln’s Inn)

 Education: LL.M, LL.B (hons) and Business Law

-During October 2019 Muhammad provided assistance and support to Ramby De Mello and Tony Muman in one of the most anticipated cases of the year: Birmingham City Council v Afsar and others (2019), which was heard over the course of five days in the High Court Birmingham District Registry.
-The Council’s claim for an injunction curbing protests outside of a primary school in Birmingham drew national media coverage.
+Muhammad provided assistance and support to leading Counsel, Ramby De Mello and Tony Muman, in Birmingham City Council -v- Afsar and others EWHC 864 (QB), EWHC 327 (QB).
+Known as the ‘Birmingham School Case’, the Council’s claim for an injunction was to curb protests outside of a primary school in Birmingham.
+The case drew national media coverage.
 The trial itself involved a hybrid of complex legal arguments concerning parental rights, freedom of religious expression, direct and indirect discrimination, the internet and private social media communications.